 5.2.6.3 Potential solutions

+5.2.6.3.1 Use of deployment management reference point

 In the proposed solution, the 3GPP management system interacts with the orchestration and management entity to request the horizontal scaling of a specific NF Deployment instance.

 To request the horizontal scaling of a specific NF Deployment instance, the 3GPP management system interact with the orchestration and management entity to request the horizontal scaling of specific NF Deployment instance.
 For the horizontal scaling request, the 3GPP management system can specify, for example, the component instances of the NF Deployment instance(s) or NF Deployment instance(s) to be scaled and the maximum number of scaled instances.